9 tourist traps in the Netherlands (and the best alternatives)

 Your fantasy about scantily dressed women soliciting sex from a red-lighted window might come true when you enter De Wallen.

-Just as easily however, you could be disappointed (like many fantasies).
+However, you could just as easily be disappointed (like many fantasies).
 There is a reason people say expectations are resentments in the making.

 Is the Red Light District worth it?

 Yes, because it is one-of-a-kind, an intriguing place to walk around, and good for a one-off visit.
+It’s even better if you take the chance to learn about the history of the district on a tour.
 But please be respectful and please do not gawp.

 7. Rijksmuseum